Twinmotion gives CAD designers the ability to create fast renders and compelling presentations within a few steps.

 Abvent developed Twinmotion as an easy-to-use tool to put a CAD design in context quickly, with real-time radiosity, and create a 3D presentation that can demonstrate sun studies, and the environments can be changed to different seasons with elements within the environment reacting appropriately.
 It’s geo-aware with tools for placing the presentation in a specific location so the lighting and weather are correctly presented.
 Twinmotion also includes animation tools.
 Presentation options include images, panoramas videos, and virtual reality content.

 As it was first developed, Twinmotion was able to import models directly from Revit, Graphisoft, and SketchUp reflecting its roots in BIM workflows.
-However, it also supports FBX, SKP, C4D, and OBJ in order to support other visualization tools.
+However, it also supports FBX, SKP, C4D, and OBJ.
 Also, says Petit, the ability to directly import CAD models into TwinMotion will be an important focus for the product going forward.

 - Twinmotion comes with over 600 PBR materials that react to the environment.